sgkit-dev/sgkit/docs/contributing.rst

 User facing functions should follow the numpydoc_ standard, including sections for ``Parameters``, ``Examples``, and general explanatory prose.
+A reference for the same should be added in the API documentation file ``docs/api.rst``, which makes them accessible on the user documentation page.

 By default, examples will be doc-tested.
 Reproducible examples in documentation is valuable both for testing and, more importantly, for communication of common